 Blaise Aguera y Arcas' background is as multidimensional as the visions he helps create.
 In the 1990s, he authored patents on both video compression and 3D visualization techniques, and in 2001, he made an influential computational discovery that cast doubt on Gutenberg's role as the father of movable type.

-He's now the architect of Bing Maps at Microsoft, where he leads a team of researchers and engineers with strengths in social media, computer vision and graphics.
+He’s now a Distinguished Engineer at Microsoft, where he leads a team of researchers and engineers with strengths inwearable computing, interaction design, digital maps, computer vision and graphics.
 He joined Microsoft when Seadragon was acquired by Live Labs in 2006.
 Shortly after the acquisition of Seadragon, Blaise directed his team in a collaboration with Microsoft Research and the University of Washington, leading to the first public previews of Photosynth several months later.
-His TEDTalk on Seadragon and Photosynth in 2007 is rated one of TED's "most jaw-dropping."
+His TED Talk on Seadragon and Photosynth in 2007 is rated one of TED's "most jaw-dropping."
+He returned to TED in 2010 to demo Bing’s augmented reality maps.

 “This is taking [photos] from everybody — the entire collective memory of what the Earth looks like — and linking all of that together.”— on the software Photosynth